Buuchia/CCS_blog/posts/hw-w5.md

       i.src = glitchify (img_data, 96, 6)
    }

-   let is_glitching = false
-   let glitch_i = 0
+//Two variables is_glitching and glitch_i are initialized to control the glitch effect. let is_glitching = false let glitch_i = 0

+//Define draw_frame function,
+//which alternates between drawing the original image and glitched images
+//based on a probability.
    const draw_frame = () => {
       if (is_glitching) draw (glitch_arr[glitch_i])
       else draw (img)